smartlook/UnityPackage/README.md

 ### 1. Install Smartlook package

-This package can be installed with the Unity Package Manager using Git url.
+Download the most recent package from releases: Smartlook.unitypackage This package can be installed via Unity menu: Assets->Import Package->Custom Package.
+Or just double click it and import it into your project.

 ### 2. Initialize Smartlook